 Vega Havhotell den velkjente pannestekte torsken, en symfoni av smaker Vega Havhotell

-Close to the sea, beautiful hiking trails and tens of thousands of islands.
-At the hotel you are met with hospitality, consideration and personal demeanor.
-Here, the hosts do their utmost to give you an experience that is – yes, a little more than usual.
+Vega Havhotell is located at Viksås on the north-west side of the island Vega on the Helgeland coast.
+The hotel is beautifully situated with the ocean nearby, great hiking trails, and tens of thousands of islands.
+At the hotel, you are met with hospitality, care, and a personal touch.
+Here, the hosts go out of their way to give you an experience that is – yes, a little more than the usual.

 Explore the World Heritage Island